pantonshire/enumscribe/README.md

 // Note that we don't need to use an Option anymore! assert_eq!(Website::unscribe("github.com"), Website::Github);

-// Unbelievably, there exist websites other than github and crates.io assert_eq!(Website::unscribe("stackoverflow.com"), Website::Other("stackoverflow.com".to_owned()));
+// Unbelievably, websites exist other than github and crates.io assert_eq!(Website::unscribe("stackoverflow.com"), Website::Other("stackoverflow.com".to_owned()));

 // We can't scribe to a &'static str anymore, so we use a Cow<'static, str> instead